-Reference of our Country's Founding Documents
+Reference U.S. Founding Documents

 Our Intention of Providing These Documents

-The ultimate goal of Patriots United is to keep our Constitutional Republic intact.
+The ultimate goal of Patriots United™ is to keep our Constitutional Republic intact.
 We accomplish this through knowledge and understanding of what our country is and what it means to the rest of the world.

 By utilizing effective communication via the internet, social media, phone calls, video conferencing, and face to face meetings, We The People, can come together as one united group of fellow patriotic citizens who love our freedom and our country that was formed to protect it.